seanishan/emurgoProject/README.md

 I also wrote a function called formattedLogs that prints the Logs in a much more readable way.
 We can examine the State log valt by running main in the repl.

+## Cabal Project
+Alternatively, it is possible to build and run the cabal project.

 ## Conclusion

 This is how I implemented a simple stack machine in Haskell.
 While this is a fairly naive implementation of said machine,